chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

 (factorial 10) ; 3628800
 ```

-## General architecture of the interpreter
+## Basic architecture of the interpreter

-A Scheme interpreter accepts the a Scheme program's source code, evaluates the program's expressions, and returns the final result.
+A Scheme interpreter accepts a Scheme program's source code, evaluates the program's expressions, and returns the final result.

 We may split the interpreter into three main components: a scanner, a parser, and an interpreter.